RaspberryPiFoundation/curriculum_documentation/html.md

 If your HTML file opens in a text editor, make sure that it has a `.html` file extension.

 The easiest way to view changes is to open your files in a browser _and_ a text editor.
-You can then make changes in the text editor, save the file and then click 'refresh' in the browser to see your changes.
+You can then make changes in the text editor, save your changes and then click 'refresh' in the browser to see your updated webpage.

 ![screenshot](images/html/offline-edit.png)